iresil/NeuralNet/README.md

 ReLU(x) = (x)^{+} = max(0,x)
 ```

+### Output Layer
+An output layer is the final step that generates a neural network's output (the prediction).
+It can be either an activation layer
+or a linear layer, and its type depends on the type of problem that the neural network is trying to solve.
+The output layer can sometimes be implemented as part of the loss function.

-### SoftMax Layer
+#### SoftMax Layer
+This is going to be the output layer of our neural network.
+Its purpose is to apply the softmax function, which
-Converts raw scores (logits) into probabilities, which ensures normalization of the model's outputs (commonly used in multi-class
+converts raw scores (logits) into probabilities and ensures the normalization of the model's outputs (commonly used in multi-class
 classification, where outputs sum to 1 across classes).

-The normalized output is compatible with various loss functions (often paired with cross-entropy loss), ensuring the resulting
+The normalized output generated by this layer is compatible with various loss functions (often paired with cross-entropy loss),
-gradients will make sense.
+ensuring the resulting gradients will make sense.
 ```math
 \text{Softmax}(z_i) = \frac{e^{z_i}}{\sum_{j=1}^{C} e^{z_j}}
 ```

 ## Loss Functions
 What follows is a mapping between various loss functions, their formulas and the type of predictions to which they can be applied.

 In our case, we're going to be using **Negative Log Likelihood**.

 | Prediction Type | Loss Type | Loss Function | &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Formula&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; | Notes |